 Board of Equalization & Review

-The schedule for the 2018 Board of Equalization and Review is to be determined.
+The schedule for the 2024 Board of Equalization and Review.
 The first meeting of the board must be held no earlier than the first Monday in April and no later than the first Monday in May.

 Meetings will be held at:

 firstname.lastname@example.org (Do not submit appeals to this address)